2 - Vectors ------------------------------------------------------------------

 3.1 R stores tabular data in “data frames”

-One of R’s most powerful features is its built-in ability to deal with tabular data – i.e., data with rows and columns like you are familiar with from spreadsheets.
+One of R’s most powerful features is its built-in ability to deal with tabular data – i.e., data with rows and columns like you are familiar with from spreadsheets like those you create with Excel.

 <- data.frame(